-The temporal decomposition of the observed ESLs indicates that in the Western Baltic Sea, the surge component accounts for more than 60% of the ESL events for all stations (Fig. 3a,b).
+The temporal decomposition of the observed ESLs indicates that in the Western Baltic Sea, the surge component accounts for 190 more than 60% of the ESL events for all stations (Fig. 3a,b).
 Following the surge component, the seiche and filling components contribute almost equally.
 For the westernmost stations, the seiche contribution exceeds that of the filling.
 In contrast, stations located along the eastern German coast show a greater contribution of the filling component, indicating that these stations are closer to the seiches' pivot point(s) and, therefore experience smaller seiche amplitudes.
 Note that the seiche periods of 23 to 29h are in the range of the duration of the surge events in this region of the Baltic Sea (Kiesel et al., 2023b).
+Along the

-Along the southwestern coast of the Baltic Sea towards Sweden, the largest contribution shifts from the surge to the filling component.
-The filling component contributes 50 to 75% of the total ESL along the coasts of the Baltic Proper and the Gulf of Bothnia (Fig.
+- 195 southwestern coast of the Baltic Sea towards Sweden, the largest contribution shifts from the surge to the filling component.
+The filling component contributes 50 to 75% of the total ESL along the coasts of the Baltic Proper and the Gulf of Bothnia (Fig. 3a,c).

-- 3a,c).
 For most of the Swedish coast, the remaining contribution to the ESL is the surge component, with almost negligible seiches (Fig. 3a,d).
 A similar pattern is found on the Finnish coast in the Gulf of Bothnia.
-In the Gulf of Finland, the surge is the second largest contributor, followed by the seiche component, with the filling component remaining the largest contributor.
-The surge component becomes more significant as a tide gauge is located further east in the Gulf of Finland, due to the increased fetch length over which the wind can transfer momentum to the sea.
+In the Gulf of Finland, the surge is the second largest contributor, followed by the seiche component, with the filling component remaining the largest contributor. - 200 The surge component becomes more significant as a tide gauge is located further east in the Gulf of Finland, due to the increased fetch length over which the wind can transfer momentum to the sea.
 In the Gulf of Riga, the seiche component is again negligible and the contribution of surges to the ESLs is nearly as significant as that of the filling.
-For the Polish stations, - Gdansk and Ustka, the decomposition is similar to that of the Gulf of Riga, with almost negligible seiches.

-Comparison of the gauge data decomposition with the numerical model results, Fig. 3b-d, shows that the model statistics agree with the observed statistics.
-Differences are found for gauges that are located within coastal lagoons or estuaries, such as Ueckermuende, Althagen, Barhoeft, Kappeln, Schleswig, and Gdansk, since the hydrodynamics are not resolved at the 1

-- 210 N.M. resolution of the model, as discussed by Lorenz and Gräwe (2023a).
+For the Polish stations, Gdansk and Ustka, the decomposition is similar to that of the Gulf of Riga, with almost negligible seiches. - Comparison of the gauge data decomposition with the numerical model results, Fig. 3b-d, shows that the model statistics agree with the observed statistics.
+Differences are found for gauges that are located within coastal lagoons or estuaries, such as Ueckermuende, Althagen, Barhoeft, Kappeln, Schleswig, and Gdansk, since the hydrodynamics are not resolved at the 1 N.M. resolution of the model, as discussed by Lorenz and Gräwe (2023a).
 Note that even a 200 m resolution is insufficient to reproduce the hydrodynamics in these areas, resulting in the model overestimating ESLs in these regions (Kiesel et al., 2023b).

-Although located outside of the semi-enclosed Baltic Sea, stations in the Kattegat and Skagerrak (stations 20-28) and in the North Sea, (station 73) still exhibit large filling contributions of 40-50%.
+Although located outside the semi-enclosed Baltic Sea, stations in the Kattegat and Skagerrak (stations 20-28) and in the 210 North Sea (station 73) still exhibit large filling contributions of 40-50%.
 This shows that, at least for ESL events, low-frequency waves such as the filling contribute to the slow sea level variability.
-Note that tides are not included.
-This makes - 215 sense as the mean filling of the Baltic Sea is controlled by the water exchange with the North Sea, which requires long periods
+This makes sense as the mean filling of the Baltic Sea is